Agentic AI Governance: Risk and Strategy for Enterprise Deployments

 A model update that changes how an advisory AI summarises a document produces an output the human reviewer may notice and flag.
 A model update that changes how an agentic AI reasons about a decision, or which tool it selects to accomplish a task, may propagate through an entire action sequence before the change is observable.

-The governance controls that enterprise model lifecycle management requires, including baseline documentation, change detection, and impact assessment, must all be applied to agentic deployments.
-For high-consequence agentic workflows, the monitoring schedule should be more frequent than for advisory deployments, and the impact assessment must account for how reasoning or tool selection changes propagate through action sequences, not just how outputs change.
+The governance controls that enterprise model lifecycle management involves, including baseline documentation, change detection, and impact assessment, apply to agentic deployments.
+For high-consequence agentic workflows, the monitoring schedule is typically more frequent than for advisory deployments, and the impact assessment accounts for how reasoning or tool selection changes propagate through action sequences, not just how outputs change.

 Vendors deprecating the model version underlying an agentic deployment create particular operational risk.
 A managed migration that allows testing of agent behaviour against the new model before production cutover is materially different from a reactive migration that discovers behaviour changes in production.
-Procurement should require advance deprecation notice that is sufficient for the organisation to assess and test the impact on agentic workflows before migration is forced.
+Procurement teams commonly seek advance deprecation notice that is sufficient for the organisation to assess and test the impact on agentic workflows before migration is forced.

-Agentic AI deployments carry governance requirements that go beyond what advisory AI procurement typically addresses.
-Several of these should be established before vendor selection.
+Agentic AI deployments carry governance considerations that go beyond what advisory AI procurement typically addresses.
+Several of these are commonly examined before vendor selection rather than during implementation.

 Audit logging at the action level.
-Vendor platforms should log the individual actions an agent takes, not just the task-level instruction and final output.
-Post-incident investigation of an agentic failure requires a trace of what the agent did, in what order, in response to what conditions.
-Platforms that log at the task level only cannot support this investigation.
-Audit logging requirements should be treated as a non-functional requirement in the RFP, not a feature to be assessed during demonstration.
+Vendor platforms that support agentic deployments typically log the individual actions an agent takes, not just the task-level instruction and final output.
+Post-incident investigation of an agentic failure involves tracing what the agent did, in what order, in response to what conditions.
+Platforms that log at the task level only present meaningful limitations for this kind of investigation.
+Action-level audit logging is commonly assessed as a non-functional requirement in RFP processes, rather than a feature to be demonstrated.

 Configurable action scope.
-Platforms that do not allow the organisation to define and enforce action boundaries at the system and API level are not appropriate for production agentic deployment.
-The ability to restrict what an agent can access and act on is a governance prerequisite.
-Where a platform's architecture does not support this level of configuration, the governance risk should be assessed as part of vendor selection, not discovered after deployment.
+Platforms that support configurable action boundaries allow the organisation to define and enforce what the agent can access and act on at the system and API level.
+Where a platform's architecture does not support this level of configuration, the governance implications are typically factored into the vendor risk assessment during selection rather than addressed after deployment.

 Human-in-the-loop controls.
-Platforms should support approval workflow configuration, including the ability to require human authorisation for specified action types before the agent proceeds, and to specify what the agent does when authorisation is not received within the expected timeframe.
-These controls need to be testable before go-live.
+Platforms that support approval workflow configuration allow organisations to set human authorisation requirements for specified action types before the agent proceeds, and to define what the agent does when authorisation is not received within the expected timeframe.
+These controls are typically verified as part of pre-deployment testing.

 Model update disclosure.
 Agentic deployments are particularly sensitive to model reasoning changes.
-Procurement should require vendor disclosure of model updates that affect agentic behaviour, with lead time sufficient for the organisation to test agent workflows before the update reaches production.
-Version pinning, where available, should be evaluated as a lifecycle governance control for the highest-consequence agentic workflows.
+Procurement teams commonly seek vendor disclosure of model updates that affect agentic behaviour, with lead time sufficient to test agent workflows before the update reaches production.
+Version pinning, where available, is worth evaluating as a lifecycle governance control for the highest-consequence agentic workflows.

-These requirements connect directly to the enterprise AI procurement framework and should be addressed as procurement criteria during vendor evaluation rather than as implementation considerations after selection.
+These considerations connect directly to the enterprise AI procurement framework and are commonly addressed as procurement criteria during vendor evaluation rather than as implementation considerations after selection.

 The Oversight Inversion Problem